UjwalGupta12/INST737-Project-/README.md

 # Star Wars: A Sentiment Analysis (INST 737 Project)
+#### Authors: Matthew Chan and Ujwal Gupta

 # Introduction
-Our project focuses on doing a sentiment analysis of user reviews between different Star Wars movies.
-The movies that this project focused on is Episode 1 to 9 and the user reviews are from Imdb.com.
-The goal of this project is to provide Disney a comparison of sentiment results between the George Lucas Star Wars films and the Dinsey owned Star Wars films, that way Disney can use this information for future Star Wars movies.
-This analysis was done using python and this repository contains all of the files related to this project.
-This includes a project document that explains the results/findings of our project, python notebooks used for the analyis, and .csv files that contain the datasets used.
-The following sections of this readme will explain the different parts of this repository and information on how to install the required python libraries.
+Our project focuses on performing a sentiment analysis and finding the reasons for those sentiment on Star Wars I to IX user reviews from IMDb.
+The goal of this project is to provide a potential client, Disney, with a comparison of sentiment results between the George Lucas Star Wars movies (Star Wars I to VI) and the Dinsey owned Star Wars movies (Star Wars VII to IX).
+We hope that Disney can use this information and recommendations when making future Star Wars movies.
+This analysis was done using Python and its libraries.
+Our repository contains all of the files related to this project.
+This includes a project document that explains the results of our project, a detailed ReadMe file on layout of this repository, Python notebooks used for the analyis, and .csv folders containing datasets used.
+Below is our ReadMe file explaining how to run the notebooks and required Python libraries that are needed to be installed.

 # Parts of this repository

-## Python Notebooks
+## Python Notebooks Descriptions

-### Webscraping
+### Web Scraping
-This folder contains all of the python notebooks used for web scraping the user reviews for Star Wars movies from IMDb.com.
-Each notebook correponds to a Star Wars movie/epsiode.
-For example  **INST737_Star_wars_IMDB_StarWars1.ipynb** is the web scraping notebook for Star Wars Episode I The Phantom Menace.
-Each notebook will also have the URL to the IMDb page that was used for web scraping.
+This folder contains all of the Python notebooks used for web scraping the user reviews for Star Wars movies from IMDb.
+Each notebook corresponds to a Star Wars movie.
+For example  **INST737_Star_wars_IMDB_StarWars1.ipynb** is the web scraping notebook for _Star Wars Episode I: The Phantom Menace_.
+Each notebook contains the URL to the IMDb page that was used for web scraping.
+The subfolder here contains the .csv files from the web scrape of each movie.
+Each .csv file contains the columns review index, review date, author, rating, review title, review, and review url.

-### Topic modeling and sentiment analysis
+### Topic Modeling
-This folder contains the python notebooks that were used for our topic modeling analysis and sentiment analysis.
-Both types of analysis were done in the same python notebook for each episode.
-For example ""Textblob_test_episode4"" would be the python notebook that was used for episode 4's topic modeling and sentiment analysis.
+This folder contains the Python notebooks that was used for our topic modeling analysis.
+Each notebook corresponds to a Star Wars movie.
+The topic modeling result aided in understanding the common topics of words used in each movie.

+### Sentiment Analysis
+This folder contains the Python notebooks that was used for our sentiment analysis.
+Each notebook corresponds to a Star Wars movie.
+The subfolder her contains the .csv files of the sentiment analysis of each of the movies with polarity and subjectivity scores (9 files), as well as .csv files of sampled 5% positive reviews and sampled 5% negative reviews of each movie (18 files).

 ## Project Document
-The project document is our document that contains all of the information that relates to our project.
-This invovles the introduction of our project, background information, project summary, literature review, methodolgy, experiment results, project conclusion, and future work
+The project document is our document that contains all of the related information on our project.
+This includes the sections: Introduction; Background; Summary and Contributions; Literature Review; Methodolgy: Data Collection and Data Cleaning; Experiment Result: Experiment Setup, Results, Findings; Limitations; Conclusion; Future Work; and References.

-## Datasets
-This folder is divided into two sub-folders.
-The first sub-folder is called ""IMDb datasets" and this folder will contain all of the reviews that we webscraped for each episode from IMDB.com.
-In total this subfolder has 9 datasets, each dataset represents an episode.
-The next sub-folder is called "Sentiment analysis datasets", this subfolder contains the datasets that have the polarity and subjectivity of each review for each epsiode.
-Similar to the first folder, each dataset corresponds to an episode.
-For both subfolders, all datasets are in .csv format.

 # How to run the code